PLP-MERN-Stack-Development/week-7-devops-deployment-assignment-Bloom-ayuma/README.md

 1. Complete all deployment tasks
 2. Set up CI/CD pipelines with GitHub Actions
 3. Deploy both frontend and backend to production
-4. Document your deployment process in the README.md
+4. Document your deployment pprocess in the README.md
 5. Include screenshots of your CI/CD pipeline in action
 6. Add URLs to your deployed applications